bosun567/websocket-temperature-graph/README.md

 # websocket-temperature-graph
-Using Websocket to continuously display Temperature
+Using Websocket to read date from server and continuously display Temperature on a web page